 I’m sure the lady that sent me the email is a terribly nice person, so I take no joy in calling her a tediously underdeveloped chimp, but unfortunately that’s exactly what she is.
 The million dollar question is, what the hell did she think she was signing up for when she agreed to be a Tenant Guarantor, and why is she at her wits’ end?

 Essentially, she’s got her nuts in a twist because she’s being asked to act upon the responsibility she agreed to.
 Heaven forbid!
 Of course, she’s not the only one; this is a common cry among guarantors.

 There’s nothing wrong with being a Tenant Guarantor

 Don’t get me wrong, there’s absolutely nothing wrong with being a Guarantor for someone.
 By all means, be a Guarantor for someone you love and/or trust, just don’t shrivel into a wheezing blubbering mess if you’re actually required to take on the responsibility of being a Guarantor when that’s exactly what you agreed to do.

-What you should consider before being a Tenant Guarantor
+What to consider before becoming a Tenant Guarantor

 With the objective of preventing this kind of stupidity from spreading much further, I’m going to jot down a list of points for prospective Guarantors to consider before agreeing to anything.
 If you’re in that position, you should carefully understand what you’re being asked to do, and then consider whether you actually want to do it.

 To reiterate, a “Guarantor” has agreed to vouch for the tenant and accept the liabilities on behalf of the tenant.
 Essentially, in the event of a tenant being unable to meet their obligations under the Tenancy Agreement contract, whether it is for overdue rent, damage to the property or whatever, the Guarantor is legally bound to accept the liabilities on behalf of the tenant.